qq831799/developer-zone/docs/Create a Plugin.md

 ## Apply for a Plugin Credential

-To get started, [contact us](https://www.allxon.com/contact-allxon-octo) to apply for a `plugin_credential.json` file.
+To get started, fill in the [form](https://www.allxon.com/apply-for-plugin-development) to apply for a `plugin_credential.json` file.
 Your data is signed and safe with such plugin identity, and Allxon Portal can recognize your plugin for data transmission

 Here is an example of `plugin_credential.json`: